raphaelluethy/22HS_IIT21-presentation/slides.md

 # Table of Contents

 - Who Are We?
-- What is CEEX
+- What is CEEX?
 - Initial State
+- Our Goals
-- Problems and Their Solutions
+- Problems and Solutions
 - Learnings
 - Future Work
 - Q & A